rh-messaging-qe/yacfg/README.md

 ## Custom profiles

-Write your own, or simply export existing profile and modify that.
+Write your own, or simply export an existing profile and modify that.

 You can export dynamic version with includes of some modules, that would still work.
 Either you can use imports from package, or your own local files.